tweag/python-monorepo-example/___-__-__-linear-sort.md

 compare :: Ord a => a -> a -> Ordering
 ```

-we can't just lift this method to a linear types, because it
+We can't just lift this method to a linear types, because it
 will consume values and we can't use them in further code.
-In order to solve this problem properly we need to have a notion
-of `borrow`ing.
-I.e. ability to pass value to method but without
-passing ownership, so that method can't free it.
-Currently
-compiler and proposal does not have notion of borrowing, but
-we can encode it using linear types, for the method with signature
-`foo :: a -> b` we can introduce method `fooL :: a -> (a, b)` that
-will return back value that was passed, so it's guaranteed that
-it was not totally consumed.
-It's possible that in final extension
-we will have helpers or utilities that would allow to help us with
-removing boilerplate code.
+We can solve that problem if we either return values in sorted

-So now we need to introduce new typeclass that will be a linear
+order, or return `Ordering` alongside with values.
+So now we need
+to introduce new type class that will be a linear variant of the
-variant of the ordinary `Ord` class.
-(In future releases that will
+ordinary `Ord` class.
-not be needed and we would be able to just use Ord ?)

 ```haskell
 class OrdL a where